telerik/ajax-docs/api/server/Telerik.Web.UI/GridSelfHierarchySettings.md

 This property can be set only once when the grid is initialized
             and can not be modified.

+###  ParentKeyName `String`

+Gets or sets a value representing the parent ID field when building the
+            self-referencing hierarchy.

+#### Remarks
+The value property must be included in the DataKeyNames array
+            for the MasterTableView.

 ## Methods

 ###  IsSet